Diagnostics report contains multiple sections with a hierarchical summary of analysis and findings.

 Summary of Analysis - Findings

-These finding cards provide details on number of plugins run and findings based on the alert/severity levels
+These finding cards provide category wise details on number of plug-in run and findings based on the alert/severity levels

-Depending on the types plugin selected, additional cards are show with results from those set of plugins.
+Depending on the types of plug-in selected, additional cards are show with results from those set of plug-in.

 VMSA findings are categorized based on Severity levels of advisory